 What Are Vaccines and What Do They Do?

-Vaccines given before you get infected.
-These are called “preventive vaccines,” and you get them while you are healthy.
+Vaccines given before you get infected are called “preventive vaccines” or “prophylactic vaccines,” and you get them while you are healthy.
 This allows your body to set up defenses against those dangers ahead of time.
 That way, you won't get sick if you're exposed to them later.
-Preventive vaccines are widely used to prevent diseases like the flu, chicken pox, measles, mumps, rubella, polio, and hepatitis A and B.
+Preventive vaccines are widely used to prevent diseases like polio, chicken pox, measles, mumps, rubella, influenza (flu), hepatitis A and B, and human papillomavirus (HPV).

-Is There a Vaccine for HIV?
+Is There a Vaccine For HIV?

 No. There is currently no vaccine that will prevent HIV infection or treat those who have it.

 Today, more people living with HIV than ever before have access to life-saving treatment with HIV medicines (called antiretroviral therapy or ART), which is good for their health and reduces the likelihood that they will transmit the virus to others if they adhere to their HIV medication.
 In addition, others who are at high risk for HIV infection have access to pre-exposure Prophylaxis (PrEP), or ART being used to prevent HIV.
 Yet, unfortunately, approximately 50,000 Americans and 2 million people worldwide became newly infected with HIV in 2014.
 To control and ultimately end HIV globally, we need a powerful array of HIV prevention tools that are widely accessible to all who would benefit from them.

 Vaccines historically have been the most effective means to prevent and even eradicate infectious diseases.
 They safely and cost-effectively prevent illness, disability, and death.
 Like smallpox and polio vaccines, a preventive HIV vaccine could help save millions of lives.